julianollivieira/b2executable/README.md

 A simple batch(.bat) file to executable(.exe) converter made by me (ASiiMO)

-Just download the rar, extract and run B2Executable.exe!

 How to install:
 - Download the rar ([Download link](https://www.dropbox.com/s/rws8mins9vfw1k0/B2Executable.rar?dl=1))
 - Extract to a folder